-Her research has been published in national and international journals, including Social Psychiatry and Psychiatric Epidemiology, Clinical Psychological Science, Journal of Affective Disorders, Journal of Traumatic Stress, Psychological Trauma: Theory, Research, Practice and Policy, Psychology of Women Quarterly, and Stigma & Health.
+Dr. Fox’s research has been published in national and international journals, including Nature Reviews Psychology, Social Psychiatry and Psychiatric Epidemiology, Clinical Psychological Science, Journal of Affective Disorders, Journal of Traumatic Stress, Psychological Trauma: Theory, Research, Practice and Policy, Psychology of Women Quarterly, and Stigma & Health.

 Dr. Fox has published numerous papers - some titles are highlighted below.
 You can view a complete listing of Dr. Fox's publications on Google Scholar or in her CV.

 In addition, Dr. Fox regularly presents at conferences and industry events.
 Please see her CV for a complete list of presentations.

 Word reading and Attention-deficit/Hyperactivity Disorder in children with and without language impairment at the 29th annual meeting of the Society for the Scientific Study of Reading.

 The Impact of COVID-19 Criterion A Trauma and Stress on the Course of Veterans’ PTSD and Depression.
 In B. Marx (Chair).
 Trauma Exposure and PTSD in the Context of the COVID-19 Pandemic.
 Symposium conducted at the 37th annual meeting of the International Society for Traumatic Stress Studies.

 Daily phonotrauma index: An objective correlate of differences in self-reported vocal status in the daily life of females with phonotraumatic vocal hyperfunction at the Annual Fall Voice Conference.